adamanderson/spt_dq_system/README.md

 * That function returns a matplotlib figure or a string to display an error message
 * That function takes one argument that is a dictionary containing the source, observation id, path, and plot type

+Also update the plot_config.json file by adding the name of the plot next to the sources you want the plot to be available for.

 Look in the plot directory for examples of the format.